Bronte's history

 In Bronte, in our arid and hostile stony grounds, the Arabs, good farmers, transplanted the pistachio that, even today, represents the most important item in the local economy.

-, with others together, brought about the expulsion of the Arabs from Sicily: the clash of the Saracens against the Norman-Byzantine soldiars, commanded by the general Giorgio Maniace, sent from Byzanthium.
+In 1040 The valley was theater of a war event of great proportions that, with others together, brought about the expulsion of the Arabs from Sicily: the clash of the Saracens against the Norman-Byzantine soldiers, commanded by the general Giorgio Maniace, sent from Byzanthium.

-Gesualdo De Luca, in his "History of the city of Bronte", of the 1883, tells that «… rushed with such force the christian army against the enemy, that of Saracens 50.000 were killed while the others run away in solemn defeat and a very happy victory was achieved by the Christian army
+Gesualdo De Luca, in his "History of the city of Bronte", of the 1883, tells that «… rushed with such force the Christian army against the enemy, that of Saracens 50.000 were killed while the others run away in solemn defeat and a very happy victory was achieved by the Christian army.»

-the place, in his honor, was called Maniace and, in the battle area, was erected a church, to which was given the name of Santa Maria di Maniace, and built a small monastery, subsequently destroid by an earthquake.
+In memory of the bloody, victorious battle, the place, in his honor, was called Maniace and, in the battle area, was erected a church, to which was given the name of Santa Maria di Maniace, and built a small monastery, subsequently destroyeid by an earthquake.

 The first Abbot of the Benedictine monastery was the French man Guglielmo di Blois, latin poet and a man famous in his time everywhere for his great and refined culture.

-Subsequently an other abbot, the Blessed Guglielmo, was the chief of the anti-aragonese, conspiracy known as the "Randazzo Conspiracy", plotted in 1285, but ended in tragedy with the killing of the promoters and the exile of the abbot to the island of Malta (the tomb of the Abbot Guglielmo is in the church of Santa Maria).
+Subsequently an other abbot, the Blessed Guglielmo, was the chief of the anti-aragonite, conspiracy known as the "Randazzo Conspiracy", plotted in 1285, but ended in tragedy with the killing of the promoters and the exile of the abbot to the island of Malta (the tomb of the Abbot Guglielmo is in the church of Santa Maria).

 The decadence of Maniace begins around 1392 with the Commended Abbots nominated by various kings of the time.